Pro Tips for RAID Array Data Recovery on NAS Raidon SafeTANK GR3680-B31A Devices

 Yes, hardware upgrades or modifications can potentially lead to data loss if not properly executed on NAS Raidon SafeTANK GR3680-B31A devices.
 This is because any changes made to the hardware configuration can disrupt the RAID array or cause compatibility issues with the existing setup.
 If the RAID array is not properly rebuilt or if the new hardware is not compatible, it can result in data corruption or loss.
 It is always recommended to follow the manufacturer's guidelines and consult with technical experts before making any hardware modifications to ensure the safety of your data.

-Although NAS SafeTANK GR3680-B31A can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SafeTANK GR3680-B31A can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view